probablykory/valheim-mods/MoreJewelry/Package/README.md

 I spend countless hours every day working on, updating, and fixing mods for everyone to enjoy.
 While I will never ask for anyone to pay me to make a mod or add a feature, any [support](https://paypal.me/probablyk) is greatly appreciated!

 ## Changelog

+### 1.0.5
+ * Bugfix: Ensure custom skill types work when used in adhoc status effects (ones defined with yaml).
+Thanks William!

 ### 1.0.4
  * Set Config.SaveOnConfigSet to ensure config settings don't unintentionally revert.